 ACU personnel are available to provide technical assistance on a fee-for-service basis.
 Service rates are listed below and are based on a 15 minute minimum charge.
 Examples of services include: animal identification, breeding colony management, anesthetic and surgical support, and sample collection, and euthanasia.

-Dr. Doug Brandt, DVM serves as the interim Attending Veterinarian.
-Dr. Brandt is primarily responsible for providing preventative, clinical, and surgical care to campus animal resources.
+Dr. Cynthia Alvarado, DVM, MS, DACLAM serves as the University Attending Veterinarian.
+Dr. Alvarado is primarily responsible for providing preventative, clinical, and surgical care to campus animal resources.
 A rotating emergency duty schedule has been established to provide after hours, weekend, and holiday veterinary coverage.